-The powers of the president entrusted to her through PL14-77 ensures the College is adequately staffed with qualified employees to reflect the mission and goals of the College.
+The powers of the president entrusted to her by the Board of Trustees Policy 400 'Professional Development,' and Public Law 14-77 ensures the College is adequately staffed with qualified employees to competently implement the mission and College goals for student success.
 The president's management team meets weekly and addresses relevant issues that impact the operations of the College.
-At these meetings, managers make reports from the academic affairs, finance, and administration divisions and the various offices under the divisions.
-She delegates and relies on the administrators to assist, guide, and plan throughout the decision-making processes.
+At these meetings, managers make reports from the academic affairs, finance, and administration divisions and the various offices under the divisions (2013 President Management meeting minutes) The president delegates and relies on the administrators to assist, guide, and plan throughout the decision-making processes.
 The management structure is stable and has had no significant changes in the past six years.
-BOT Policy 115 Code of Trustee Ethics and Conduct ensures regular evaluation is aligned in the best interest of the educational needs of the Territory delegating authority to the president and staff to initiate policy recommendations, administer educational programs, conduct College business and implement Board decisions.
+Policy 115 'Code of Trustee Ethics and Conduct' ensures regular evaluation is aligned in the best interest of the educational needs of the Territory delegating authority to the president and staff to initiate policy recommendations, administer educational programs, conduct College business and implement Board decisions.

 The president ensures that the organizational structure is updated as needed.
-For example, July 2013 there were participatory discussions regarding the reorganization and realignment of work experience programs, student health center, and learning resources center Reorganization/Realignment Memo 2013).
-The organizational chart was amended July 2014, to include Academic Technology under the Finance and Administration Division (Policy 140).
-April 2015, a new School of Career and College Readiness (CCR), was created within the Academic Affairs Division (Career and College Readiness Memo 4/10/15).
-Fall 2015, an administrator was appointed to CCR and in Spring 2016, the President approved the transfer of all developmental courses and faculty in English and Math to CCR.
+For example, July 2013 there were participatory discussions regarding the Reorganization/Realignment of work experience programs, student health center, and learning resources center.
+The organizational chart (Policy 140) was amended July 2014, to include Academic Technology under the Finance and Administration Division, and a new School of Career and College Readiness (CCR) Memo 4/10/15 (memo needs to be made into a link), was created within the Academic Affairs Division and Fall 2015, an administrator was appointed to CCR and spring 2016 the President approved the transfer of all developmental courses and faculty in English and Math to CCR.